Neioo/CCS10-Website/README.md

 bootstrap limit testing

-*para may mapakita kay sir if he decides to be a total champ and surprise us
+*para lang may mapakita kay sir if he decides to be a total champ and surprise us